Athlete's foot is a common fungal infection that affects your feet. You can usually treat it with creams, sprays or powders from a pharmacy.

 -

-take your shoes off when at home
+take off your shoes when you're at home

 -